pvdz/preval/tests/cases/binding/promote_const/yes__outer_used_in_one_scope.md

 >
 > Can we inline hoisted vars

+Ignore the comment below.
+It was wrong.
+The $() could potentially change x so the SSA is unsafe and invalid.

 The outer var is only used in a single scope (so we can at least move it inside).

 The var is set before any branching, so we can make it lexical there.